1 Introduction: What facts do we want to explain?

 We’ll next move to actually developing an economic model that we can relate to these facts.

 It’s important to remember that these plots we’ve shown are essentially correlations; they show when two variables appear to move in similar directions on average.
-However, these kinds of plots can’t tell us about causal relationships - whether, for instance, countries are rich because they value gender equality or if it gender eqaulity happens to be associated with some other social or economic that facilitates economic growth.
-Simiarly, it could just be that democracies happen to be located further from the equator and the geographic and institutional correlations we observe are related to each other, without one obviously being the true cause of economic growth.
+However, these kinds of plots can’t tell us about causal relationships - whether, for instance, countries are rich because they value gender equality or if it gender equality happens to be associated with some other social or economic that facilitates economic growth.
+Similarly, it could just be that democracies happen to be located further from the equator and the geographic and institutional correlations we observe are related to each other, without one obviously being the true cause of economic growth.

-We would like to undestand not just the what, but the why.
+We would like to understand not just the what, but the why.
 The model we develop going forward makes certain claims about causality.
 We would want to have a more sophisticated set of tools than graphs to test whether those causal relationships are, in fact, true.
 This is the role of econometrics (which is a course you’ll take if you continue in economics!)

 More briefly, the Nobel Laureate Robert Lucas wrote in 1988: